 Wolverhampton Pioneer Ministries (WPM) was established in 2007 and is now known as Vitalise.
 We have successfully developed young and indigenous leaders to continue the work here and elsewhere.
 The shape and vision of this fresh expression has steadily evolved over time and our focus and direction is regularly changing – much as a river will carve out its journey based on the terrain around it.

 The vision we adopted at WPM serves as a holistic description of who we are and what we want to be, namely to worship fully, love all and serve the city.
-There is no doubt that God has used WPM in transforming lives around Wolverhampton but we would want to emphasise and honour the many inherited churches, organisations and people which work alongside us as well.
+There is no doubt that God has used WPM in transforming lives around Wolverhampton but we would want to emphasize and honour the many inherited churches, organisations and people which work alongside us as well.
 We are a partnership of support and resources from the Church of England, Methodist Church and Youth for Christ, but we have almost every denomination represented in our community and that is without a shadow of doubt a strength for us, if at times requiring a little bit of dialogue!

 It has sometimes been argued that WPM is simply a youth church.
 Whilst we clearly do work with a large number of young people, 47% of the 135 people we serve regularly in our community are aged 19 or over.
 Our activities include mid-week groups, mentoring, a Sunday gathering and other such events.

 The Sunday get-together, Vitalise, currently meets in the basement of Darlington Street Methodist Church.
-This is focussed on authentic worship, relevant biblical teaching, community, creative prayer, exploring gifts and developing leaders.
+This is focused on authentic worship, relevant biblical teaching, community, creative prayer, exploring gifts and developing leaders.
 As things have moved on, the name Vitalise is generally used more widely with people in the community now referring to all that we are as Vitalise, they don’t tend to speak of it as Wolverhampton Pioneer Ministries – though we are still very much pioneering in outlook.